renaissance-publishing/renaissance/content/chapters/05-other-factions.md

 <aside class="floating">

 A society with several power-centers, all cooperating under the aegis of the Empire to plunder the Ruby Plane.

 ---

+#### Major Character: Second-Empress.

+Her name in High Goblin can't be transliterated, but in Speech-of-the-Lesser, she is simply called Second-Empress; she is the daughter of the first Empress.
+She rules the Goblin Empire, and is leading their pillage of the Ruby Plane.
+So far, she has successfully kept the Kings, Warlords and rising merchant class sweet, while slowly but steadily advancing the power of the Empire.

+---